react-native-community/discussions-and-proposals/proposals/0759-react-native-frameworks.md

 This is one of the **goals** we set ourselves when defining what a React Native Framework is, among others:

-- **Allow users to “think in React”** - Each library, Framework or tool should sit on top of the core fundamental APIs, so that it can be easily reused and ported between different targets.
+- **Allow developers to “think in React”** - Each library, Framework or tool should sit on top of the core fundamental APIs, so that it can be easily reused and ported between different targets.
 - **Providing great APIs & extension points** - It’s crucial for Framework developers to have a way to voice their concern and share how they’re integrating with React Native and what does/doesn’t work for them.
 Frameworks should be able to “plug” into React Native without having to fork or use private APIs.
 Relying on public and stable APIs will provide a more sustainable future and an easier update experience for framework authors.
 - **Set “the standard” for the ecosystem** - React Native should set standards that are general enough to work across Frameworks so that Frameworks can use our standards as a foundation to build tools and extensions on top of them.
 - **Enable portability** - React Native should provide all of the standards and language features needed to write libraries that are portable to use across all frameworks (either bespoke or Open Source Frameworks).
-- **Fostering a healthy community** - As mentioned, by defining our boundaries, it will be clearer where we draw the line between React Native Core APIs and third-party framework APIs, we’ll save a lot of confusion to our users, and we’ll avoid re-implementing solutions.
+- **Fostering a healthy community** - As mentioned, by defining our boundaries, it will be clearer where we draw the line between React Native Core APIs and third-party framework APIs, we’ll save a lot of confusion for developers, and we’ll avoid re-implementing solutions.

 ## Frameworks & Platforms